 Many of us would relish the chance to put our skills and ideas to work in our very own business, not to mention the opportunity to ditch our daily commute.
-So then, what’s stopping us taking the next logical step and going it alone by running your business from home?
+So then, what’s stopping us from taking the next logical step and going it alone by starting your business from home?

-So can it really be the case that all you need to succeed as a home-based entrepreneur is your toolkit, smartphone and laptop?
+So can it be the case that all you need to succeed as a home-based entrepreneur is your toolkit, smartphone and laptop?
 Well, not quite.
 But it’s certainly doable.
 This guide aims to point you in the right direction for getting your business on the go.

 Is working from home the right thing for me and my business?

 As always, start with your objectives and business plan before considering whether a home-based business is the best way of achieving them.
 With this in mind here are two concerns common to many entrepreneurs at this stage:

 Especially if you have multiple commitments to juggle the idea of starting up from home may seem ideal.
 Remember that the challenge of balancing family and career doesn’t automatically disappear if you’re home-based.
 Yes, it’s easier in practical terms to jump from one to the other, but you’ll almost certainly want to keep at least some element of routine, to separate work from play.
 What working from home can offer is scope for flexibility in this routine.

 “I want to get up and running, but funds are tight…”

 The truth is you’d love a fully serviced office in a prime location, but it just isn’t an option yet.
 Commercial property doesn’t come cheap and neither do the overheads associated with it.
 Working from home can allow you to get up and running quickly and easily, without commercial rent eating into your start-up funds and revenue.

 You may still need to invest in new equipment though, and then there are the costs associated with operating from home (phone bills, heating, electricity etc.).
 From day one get into the habit of good bookkeeping by keeping all receipts, it will make things easier when it comes to completing your Self Assessment tax return or company accounts if you decide to trade as a company.